 In ancient China, Black Rice was known as “Emperor’s Rice”, and it was reserved exclusively for Chinese Royalty.
 Loaded with antioxidants, vitamin E and fiber, Black Rice is as versatile as it is delicious.
 Its slightly sweet, slightly nutty taste, combined with its distinctive dark color, makes it appealing to the eyes and the taste buds.
 One serving has the same amount of antioxidants as a single serving of cultivated blueberries – without all the sugar.
 Simple, healthy, delicious – and easy to prepare.

-Basil: Remarkable for its fresh, pungent flavor unlike that of other herb, basil is widely used in Mediterranean salads, especially Italian recipes.
+Basil: Remarkable for its fresh, pungent flavor unlike that of another herb, basil is widely used in Mediterranean salads, especially Italian recipes.
 Basil leaves are tender and delicate and should be gently torn or snipped with scissors, rather than chopped with a knife.